The 'Weigh' Forward - Connecting CAS PDN Scales to Peakboard

 CAS PDN Scale Protocol Selection - ECR 12 vs ECR 14 Configuration

-For our example we only need to bind the output of the data source to a text field and format the number correctly.
-That’s all.
+Now, let’s build a simple demo app that displays the weight measured by the scale.
+All we need to do is bind the data source to a text field and format the number properly:

 Peakboard Weight Display - Data Binding Text Field from CAS Scale